 Berkey’s door was secured only by the Knight’s quotidian vigil when I returned.
 (I wonder if Berkey and his house mascot bring just a touch of unintentional Bobo to this nouveau riche gated protectorate.
 Or is a gambler in Vegas always just another lizard in the shade?)
 We hear the details of a life in its outwardly projected philosophy: Berkey would soon expound upon his own “no attachment” axioms.
 But if Berkey has gone broke many times, what is he now?
 He likely doesn’t own this house, I realized: it’s not money as commonly thought of.
 And what about the other things – the sofas, the chairs, the tables, the armored sentry?
 What are the finances of a man who puts everything on the line?
 Is it all lease first, ask questions later?
 Is the bank account full one day and depleted the next?
 If skill is currency, as Berkey theorizes, what means the furniture, man toys, even the RFID table – could they all be whisked away in an instant, mere shekels of his skill?
 There is an aspect of the poker life that simply doesn’t translate easily to the natural accumulation of the Protestant work ethic at the heart of America, no matter how hard one labors in our field.

 I stopped for coffee in the kitchen: one of those cartridge cup things, naturally; checked off the list of the leasing agency or maybe thrown in as a gift?
-I found cream hiding in an absolutely packed refrigerator bearing traces of Trader Joe’s and Whole Foods.
+I found cream hiding in an absolutely packed refrigerator bearing traces of Trader Joe’s and Whole Foods, where Steve had already satisfied his urge to stuff our own condo’s icebox.
 Nutrition was emphatically not skimped upon in this house: the poker player’s approach to money is not the average citizen’s, if only because the respective attitude of each would make the other sick in the stomach.
 I shudder to think of how much I have spent on food since going pro – they should probably add that to the Poker Income Tracker.

 We’d soon hear about Jordan’s up and downs, too.
 The Solve For Why guys are a little like George Carlin’s conception of God, it seems.
 All-powerful, all-seeing but just not good with money!
 Always needing more money!
 Only Soto seemed to have had the ideal slow upswing of the winner: overall, the fighting spirit the Solve For Why team espouses seems to have a slightly antagonistic relationship with a healthy savings account.
 The Keurig finished spitting out my shotgun corporate coffee.
 I headed straight upstairs, where the Car vs. Skateboard conundrum had just completed.